Getting your research noticed

 Evidence proves that promoting your work after publication improves visibility and citedness.
 Use Twitter, blogs, profile tools (LinkedIn, ResearchGate, Academia.edu) and reference managers (Mendeley, CiteULike).
 Check out this comparison of academic networking sites.

-See our instructions on adding legal links to Researchgate and Academia.
-Be aware that Researchgate and Academia are commercial sites and not alternatives to using the Institutional Repository.
+Whilst engaging with ResearchGate and Academia is extremely beneficial in terms of networking, visibility and discovery, do be aware that ResearchGate and Academia are commercial sites, with some concerning Terms of Service, and not alternatives to using the Institutional Repository.
 See an interesting overview of Researchgate and Academia, their benefits and drawbacks from the University of California.

 Write for "The Conversation"